 The first model, the 99/4, was released in June 1979 and didn't sell well.
 The 99/4A replaced the 99/4's chiclet keyboard with a full-travel keyboard and added a bitmap graphics mode.
 It was released in June 1981, and was a big success for about a year.
 Then the Commodore 64 showed up, and TI got into a price war with Commodore.
 By early 1983, TI was selling them at a loss and left the home computer market by the end of the year.
 The 99/2 and 99/8 were only produced in limited quantities as prototypes, though the 99/8's architecture has a striking resemblance to the Tomy Tutor.

 The 99/4A was well-liked, with graphics and sound comparable to the Commodore 64, and way above the 64's predecessor, the VIC-20.
 But TI's insistence on complete control over software meant that its library was very small.
 That, combined with a hardware design that was expensive to manufacture, doomed it in the marketplace.

-The graphics and sound chips would go on to better things, finding their way into the MSX, Colecovision, SG 1000 (ancestor of the Master System), and BBC Micro.
+The graphics and sound chips would go on to better things, finding their way into the MSX, Colecovision, SG-1000 (ancestor of the Master System), BBC Micro, IBM PCjr, and the Tandy 1000 (a more commercially successful clone of the PCjr).
 The Sega Master System, Genesis, and Game Gear used derivatives.